 Select Page

-On the 27th of January 1794 Pierre de Saulces de Freycinet, a successful silk merchant and head of a protestant family long-established in the Drôme, took his two eldest sons, Henri and Louis, to Toulon to be enlisted in the French revolutionary navy as aspirants de 3e classe.
+On the 27th of January 1794 Pierre de Saulces de Freycinet, a successful silk merchant and head of a Protestant family long-established in the Drôme, took his two eldest sons, Henri and Louis, to Toulon to be enlisted in the French revolutionary navy as aspirants de 3e classe.
 Henri was just sixteen years old and Louis was fourteen.
 It was the start of the close entanglement of their naval careers that would last for ten years.
 Twenty-two months later, having already spent fourteen months at sea and taken part in three naval battles while serving on the 74-gun ship-of-the-line Heureux, the two brothers had distinguished themselves sufficiently to be offered promotion together to the rank of Enseign.
 According to de la Roquette, they tried to refuse on the grounds that, as then merely aspirants de 2e classe, they were not yet sufficiently experienced to become officers, but were overruled.

 The young Henri de Frecinet, Enseign in the French revolutionary navy